Bharathbharma/Graingerdemo/README.md

 # Graingerdemo
-This is my gitrepository to practice
+This is my git remote repository to practice